 Heritage Protection in the Dyurrite & Gariwerd Landscapes

-In light of recent developments with the protection of Aboriginal heritage in Dyurrite (Mt Arapiles) & Gariwerd (Grampians) and the negative response from some sections of the public, Barengi Gadjin Land Council would like to make our position clear on what has become a source of concern, uncertainty, misinformation and anti-Aboriginal sentiment.
+In regards to the ongoing survey works for the protection of Aboriginal heritage in Dyurrite (Mt Arapiles) & Gariwerd (Grampians) Barengi Gadjin Land Council would like to make our position clear on what has become a source of concern, uncertainty, misinformation and anti-Aboriginal sentiment.

 BGLC represents the interests of the Wotjobaluk, Jaadwa, Jadawadjali, Wergaia & Jupagalk Traditional Owners.
 As such, we have been heavily involved in recent years with management planning in the Dyurrite & Gariwerd areas in order to protect heritage values.
 We have strong cultural, physical, spiritual, psychological, emotional and economic connections to these landscapes that go back for tens of thousands of years.
 Traditional Lore & Custom tells us the Creation Ancestors helped to form many features of these landscapes, and some of these features even represent their physical remains.